- 1 Only got 5 minutes?

 - With or Without the Internet.
 Standalone camera systems do not need the internet to operate.
 However, an internet connection will be necessary if you wish to use a smart-phone, tablet or computer to access features such as remote monitoring.

 - Connects directly to Your TVs and Monitors.
 Easily watch live video feeds or review video footage on most Monitors or HD TVs by using the HDMI or VGA cable.
 Make sure your TV or Monitors has a output resolution of at least 1080p (1920x1080 pixels).

 - [24/7 Duty Cycle Hard Drive Pre-installed] The 1TB hard drives are designed to work in a security environment, including simultaneous recording and playback from various streams.
 The hard drive will provide a loop recording of 2 weeks for all 4 cameras in FHD 1080p, and it will overwrite itself automatically

-- Motion detection option allows you record only when motion is detected so that you save hard drive space without missing important events.
-You can even ensure that false alarms are not triggered as the easy motion detection "mask" allows you to block out areas with constantly no-changing movement.
+- The smart motion detection allows you to record only when motion is detected to save HDD space without missing important events.
+You can even avoid false alarms by setting the motion detection 'region' to block areas with constant movement.

 ieGeek WiFi IP Security Camera

 The WiFi IP Security Camera from ieGeek is a compact and non-intrusive WiFi enabled security camera for the home.
 The device features activity alerts and motion tracking making it ideal for keeping an eye on pets at home.

 The camera also supports infrared night vision at HD resolution for keeping an eye on things when the lights go out.
 Full 2 way audio is also supported.

 Footage is stored on an optional SD card, or via a cloud service if you choose to subscribe.